cequence-io/openai-scala-client/README.md

 **II.
 Calling functions**

-Full documentation of each call with their respective inputs and settings is provided in [OpenAIService](./openai-core/src/main/scala/io/cequence/openaiscala/service/OpenAIService.scala).
+Full documentation of each call with its respective inputs and settings is provided in [OpenAIService](./openai-core/src/main/scala/io/cequence/openaiscala/service/OpenAIService.scala).
 Since all the calls are async they return responses wrapped in `Future`.

 Examples: